What Can Replace Eggs in Baking?

 General Vegan Baking Tips:

-A Guide to Egg Sizes (what’s the volume of an egg?)
+A Guide to Egg Sizes (what’s the volume of a large egg?)

 Most recipes using eggs call for large size eggs.
 So what’s the volume of one large egg?
 How much is in one egg white?
 How much is in one egg yolk?
 You need this information in order to use any egg substitute for vegan baking.